 Optimizing soil and vine health, encouraging biodiversity and balance in nature with the minimum use of anything that could be harmful, I live in my vines so I am living my commitment to vine health – quite literally;

 If winemakers go out of business, then there is a ripple effect – from the barrel-makers to the chap who collects the water from the winery to recycle it.
 If we lose our crop to disease or pests, then we cannot afford to pay to plant hedgerows, trees or install water collection tanks;

 A vineyard is part of a community and we have a responsibility to interact, and contribute to it to ensure the longevity of what we do for future generations.
-I am keen to help women on their own who don’t know where to start in an adventure to take the leap into winemaking or owning a vineyard as outlined in my #winementor program.
+I am keen to help women on their own who don’t know where to start in an adventure to take the leap into winemaking or owning a vineyard as outlined in my #winementor programme.
 Getting proactive in the Fronsac appellation and the overall Bordeaux wine community is supporting them to be competitive with other wine regions for the future.